 The next morning, we somehow caught our 8 a.m. flight, sat on the runway for two hours while we were delayed, and were in San Jose, Costa Rica by noon.
 In the line at customs, Leah and I decided to stick to our original itinerary and head to Manuel Antonio.

 The drive there was crazy… We were supposed to take turns driving, but of course, Leah falls asleep immediately and I take one for the team.
 The road transitioned from a busy, multi-lane city freeway, to a two-lane winding road.
 The city lights disappeared behind us, and everything turned green, green, green.
 The darker it became, the deeper we drove into the jungle.
 After what felt like 12 hours, we arrived at our hostel.
-When we checked in, the cute girl with wild, curly hair told us, “You came on the perfect weekend – we’re celebrating our one year anniversary, and we’re throwing parties all weekend!”
+When we checked in, the girl at the front desk told us, “You came on the perfect weekend – we’re celebrating our one year anniversary, and we’re throwing parties all weekend!”
 Leah and I smiled and gave each other the look: “Oh yeah, this is going to be good.”

 Once we got settled in, we cleaned ourselves up and ordered some food at the bar.
 I felt totally wiped after making that drive on what was probably 3 hours of sleep.
 I assumed this would be an early night for us.
 Nope, I was wrong.

 We watched as more and more people started pouring in and a live band was setting up.
 It turned into a party, and of course, Leah and I ended up right in the middle of it.
 One of my favorite memories always of staying in hostels is the diverse blend of cultures that come together – all barriers are gone, it’s a fluid exchange.